 A common question that I’m often asked is: do you need a MBA to run a business or medical practice?

 The quick answer to this question is absolutely not.
-In fact, before starting our practices, neither myself or Ho Sun ever started a business or took a single business or economics class in college.
+Before starting our practices, neither myself or Ho Sun ever started a business or took a single business or economics class in college.

-Considering that a MBA is a $100,000 financial investment and time investment, which I’d rather use to go hiking and traveling or watching sports, even if someone offered me free tuition I would decline.
-If you want to take a position in healthcare administration, in some of many instances it helps to have the degree behind your name.
+Considering that a MBA is a $100,000 financial investment and time sink, which I’d rather use to go hiking and traveling or watching sports, even if someone offered me free tuition I would decline.
+However, if you want to take a position in healthcare administration, in many instances it helps to have the degree behind your name.

 You do need to know how to think analytically- for me it was the extensive math classes I took in college that helped me out.
 As Ho Sun likes to say, if you use google you can pretty much find the answer to everything you want.
 Although it might take a bit of time and research compared to it being directly presented in one of our blog posts.